serenity-is/docs/framework/authorization.md

 ## Transiently Granting Permissions

-Sometimes it would be better to temporarily (e.g. transiently) grant a user some permissions instead of impersonating as an admin.
+Sometimes it would be better to temporarily (e.g. transiently) grant a user some permissions instead of impersonating an admin.
 [ITransientGrantor](../api/dotnet/Serenity.Net.Core/Serenity.Abstractions/ITransientGrantor.md) interface and its default implementation [TransientGrantingPermissionService](../api/dotnet/Serenity.Net.Core/Serenity.Web/TransientGrantingPermissionService.md) can do just that.

 Again, it is not activated by default and requires registration in `Startup.cs`: